codeannex/ui-react/src/components/client/Form/EXAMPLE_BASIC_FORM.md

 ## Step 2

 Lets add the remaining fields to complete the form.
 Adding password and password confirm fields gives us the remaining fields needed to complete the signup form.

-`*` To reiterate the form currently has no special functionality.
-Next we will learn how validation works.

 ```
 import { Form } from "@codeannex/ui-react";